-ONLINE COURSE INFORMATION: This course will open on FRIDAY, January 10, 2014 at 8 am.
+ONLINE COURSE INFORMATION: The online sections of the course will open on the first day of the Spring semester in January.
 Login and password information will be sent to student CCSFmail accounts on that day.
 If you don't know your ccsfmail account, you can find it in your Web4 account information, here.

 Once the course gets under way, there will be a discussion forum, assignment and a quiz most weeks.
 This is not a self-paced course!
 Once the course begins we will release new content each week.
 A new week will open on Monday morning and will stay open until the next Sunday evening at 11:55p.
 We encourage you to do the readings and assignments early.

-The textbook for this course is available as an electronic download of the Reader to open on your computer, tablet or smartphone.
+The optional textbook for this course is available as an electronic download of the Reader to open on your computer, tablet or smartphone.
 Click here to buy the Course Reader in pdf format.

 STUDENT LEARNING OUTCOMES

-D. Utilize foundational audio/video/film/multimedia production techniques as applied to creative media projects.
+Outcome 3: Utilize foundational audio/video/film/multimedia production techniques as applied to creative media projects.